 You can consolidate all your learning resources into a single hub built inside your own Microsoft Teams environment, where your team already spend most of their day.

 We provide bespoke Learning Management Systems that include our sales training courses but also have the capability to add your own learning content.

 9. Measuring the impact of sales training

-Measuring the impact of sales training need not be difficult, however unless this is discussed in advance in all too many cases the impact may either never happen, or happen, but be neither recorded nor appreciated.
+Whilst training is designed to improve sales performance it’s important to measuring the impact on the performance of the team.
+This need not be difficult, however, unless this is discussed in advance in all too many cases the impact may either never happen, or happen, but be neither recorded nor appreciated.

 We suggest measuring the impact of training into two main areas as follows: